A+

 growth usually starts out looking just like a light gray

-dusty film.
+film.

 - Much of this mold growth is hidden on